iot-for-all/iotc-ava-gateway/README.md

 Now select the Import a model option:
 <img src="./media/importedgemodel.png" alt="Import Edge Model" />

-When asked, navigate to this repository to the `./setup/deviceCapabilityModels/AvaEdgeGatewayDcm.json.json` file and select open.
+When asked, navigate in your repository to the `./setup/deviceCapabilityModels/AvaEdgeGatewayDcm.json` file and select open.
 At this point the model should be displayed with all of the interfaces describing the gateway device's capabilities:
 <img src="./media/avaedgegatewaymodel.png" alt="Edge Gateway Model" />

-Now we need to add a relationship between the gateway and leaf devices that it creates.
-Select the Relationship item under the Model pane, then select Add Capability on the right:
+Now we need to add a relationship between the gateway and leaf devices that it creates (the leaf devices are represented by the previous AvaOnvifCameraDevice model we imported).
+Select the top-level Relationship item under the Model in the left pane, then select Add relationship on the right:
 <img src="./media/addrelationship.png" alt="Add Relationship" />

 Name the device relationship and select the device model that we published in the previous steps and then save it: